 Details of the dates, times and locations of written examinations will be issued to you by means of a personalised examination timetable via My Aston Portal in the period immediately prior to the examinations.
 It is your responsibility to check that the information on the examinations you have been entered for is correct.
 If there are any discrepancies in this information please inform your Course Administrator via firstname.lastname@example.org.
 You should note that other forms of assessment (e.g. class tests) may be held at any time during the teaching period associated with that module.

 You can find more information on assessment in this section of the handbook.

 You should note that the use of lecture theatres and laboratories is subject to University policy which includes no eating, drinking or smoking.
 The use of laboratories is also governed by safety regulations.
 These are detailed in the EAS Health and Safety booklet.

-If you experience any difficulties or problems in any of the laboratories, then you should seek assistance from the technician responsible for that laboratory or alternatively report the problem to the EAS School Centre Receptionist who will communicate the problem to the relevant member of staff.
+If you experience any difficulties or problems in any of the laboratories, then you should seek assistance from the technician responsible for that laboratory or alternatively report the problem to the EPS College Centre Receptionist who will communicate the problem to the relevant member of staff.
 You can do this by emailing email@example.com.